tomjoht/tomjoht.github.io/_posts/2019/10/2019-10-14-writing-specifications.md

 ---
-title: "Some specifications docs I've been working on -- and thoughts on strategies and techniques for managing specification documentation"
+title: "Some specifications docs I've been working on -- and thoughts on strategies and techniques for managing specs"
 permalink: /blog/specificiations-documentation-strategies/
 categories:
 - technical-writing